bluerobotics/bluerobotics.github.io/fathom/index.md

 - Installation: installation
 - - Stripping the Jacket: stripping-the-jacket
-- - Stripping the Twisted Pair: stripping-the-twisted-pair
+- - Stripping the Twisted Pairs: stripping-the-twisted-pairs
 - - Installing Into a Penetrator: installing-into-a-penetrator
 - - Strain Relief: strain-relief